Best birthday gift ever... A lead in a film shot entirely on a telephone.

 Just when you thought I'd peaked at playing "Dan-Driff" for Selsun Blue...
 Apple came knocking.

-Apple invited my favourite NYC director, David Ma, to come to Cupertino for the launch of the new iPhone15.
+The turtlenecks at Apple invited my favourite NYC Director, David Ma, to come to Cupertino for the launch of the new iPhone15.
 He flew back to NYC on a redeye with a couple of the new phones that night to write, cast, shoot, direct, and edit a short film in just five days.
 It just dropped today. (my birthday!)